 Rusty has gotten pretty good at not lunging toward them each time, but still, I gather the slack of his leash into my fist as we pass, just a few feet away from a rabbit that is standing stock still in front of a bush he might more wisely have chosen to hide behind.

 After we pass, we lumbering animals who could not possibly outrun those springs with fur, the bunnies bolt across the street.
 I can only surmise that evolution gave them such prolific reproductive systems to counteract their poor survival instincts.

 One time on a walk like this one, Rusty found half a bunny under a bush and had it in his mouth before I knew what was happening.
 I couldn’t get him to drop it, so I ran the rest of the way home, one rabbit paw hanging out of each side of the dog’s mouth like a giant cartoon mustache.
 I stuck my head in the front door to get Fred’s attention, hoping he’d agree that extracting a dead rabbit from the dog’s jaws was more his job than mine.
 While I was distracted, Rusty happily ate his dead half rabbit for breakfast.

 Another time, our neighbor’s little yappy dog got beat up by a rabbit in their back yard.
-Half of the dog’s jaw was chewed away and for weeks he wore a bandage that looked like an old cartoon of a person with a toothache.
+Half of the dog’s jaw was chewed away and for weeks he wore a bandage that made him look like an old cartoon of a person with a toothache.